marcusoftnet/marcusoftnet.github.io/_posts/2013-01-28-pickles-generate-specflow-documentation.md

 [Pickles supports 4 formats](https://github.com/picklesdoc/pickles/wiki/ArgumentsDocumentationFormat) (HTML, Word, DITA, and JSON) with HTML being the most common one and also the default value for the runners.
 I should tell you that a new version of the HTML site is on the way.
 The one that's generated now is static and doesn't allow search and stuff.
 The JSON format (one of my small contributions) was thought of as being the foundation for a JavaScript-based site.
 The new HTML site looks a lot like what we dreamt of then.
 It will be great!

 The simplest way to get hold of Pickles is from [NuGet](http://nuget.org/packages/pickles).
-This will download all the runners (MSBuild, PowerShell, Nant, and Console) and, in fact, allow you to run Pickles directly from the NuGet console (package manager I think it's called).
+This will download all the runners (MSBuild, PowerShell, NAnt, and Console) and, in fact, allow you to run Pickles directly from the NuGet console (package manager I think it's called).

 This can be a good start but pretty soon you'll need to start using this in a build script.
 To be able to demo that easily I've created a little bundle with all the [Pickles files in one zip](https://dl.dropbox.com/u/2408484/picklesLab.zip).